ImShubh18/Image-Filtering-Computer-Vision-/README.md

 4. Running the Application
 Start the Backend Server:
+Bash

 python your_backend_file.py
 The Flask server will start on http://127.0.0.1:5000.

-Start the Frontend: The easiest way is to use a live server.
+Start the Frontend:
+The easiest way is to use a live server.
 If you are using VS Code, you can use the Live Server extension.

 Right-click on index.html.

 Select "Open with Live Server".

 Your browser will open to an address like http://127.0.0.1:5500.

 You can now use the application!